 I needed that wonderfully decorated tree, and I proudly, dragged that large tree all the way home that day.
 To this day, I remember my daddy, smiling as he put it in a large can of water, because it was a live tree.
 Some of decorations on the tree were still in tact, that was a good day.

 The happiest part of my Christmas story wasn’t receiving the bike.
-It was taking home that beautifully decorated tree that my brothers and I were able to enjoy because we never had one.
+It was taking home that beautifully decorated tree that my family and I were able to enjoy because we never had one.
 For the first time it felt like a real Christmas because I was finally able to wake up and see a Christmas tree in our house.

 This will always be my favorite time of year, because it truly makes me happy and it always reminds me of the handful of joyful times of my childhood.